TITANICBHAI/AI-ASSISTANT-INCOMPLETE/replit.md

 # AI Assistant Android Application

 ## Overview
 The AI Assistant is an AI-powered Android application designed to offer advanced assistance through integrated AI/ML capabilities.
 It includes TensorFlow Lite, voice recognition with emotional intelligence, automated call handling, advanced gaming AI assistance (FPS aim assist, tactical AI, game detection), and educational features like JEE learning and PDF processing.
+The application features a **Coordinated AI Loop System** with automatic triggers, state diff detection, health monitoring, and Groq AI escalation for complex problems.
+Users can train and customize the AI through **Voice Teaching Lab**, **Image Labeling Lab**, **AI Orchestration Monitor**, and **Pipeline Manager** interfaces.
 The application also incorporates robust security, anti-detection systems, and real-time screen analysis using OpenCV.
 The long-term goal is to provide a highly intelligent, adaptive, and versatile AI companion for Android users.

 ## User Preferences
 - Build target: APK for local testing in Android Studio